jxtngx/jxtngx/README.md

 Hi!
 I'm Justin and I'm "focused on developing tools, systems, and processes to enable the application of artificial intelligence in real-world contexts" [(SEI-CMU)](https://www.sei.cmu.edu/our-work/artificial-intelligence-engineering/).

-My focus with regard to community contributions is on contributing to [Lightning AI](https://lightning.ai) as a [community ambassador](https://lightning.ai/pages/ambassador-program/), and creating examples for [Weights and Biases](http://wandb.ai/site) and [Supabase](https://supabase.com) in my projects.
+My focus with regard to community is on contributing to [Lightning AI](https://lightning.ai) as a [community ambassador](https://lightning.ai/pages/ambassador-program/), and creating examples for [Weights and Biases](http://wandb.ai/site) and [Supabase](https://supabase.com) in my projects.

-My personal focus is on developing financial trading applications as applied use of artificial intelligence to automate trading systems.
-As part of this, I've created several projects to assist with data acquistion, pre-processing, and storage.
+My personal focus is on developing financial trading applications as an applied use of artificial intelligence.
+As part of this, I've created several projects to assist with data acquistion, pre-processing, and storage, and broker integrations.

 My academic credentials include an M.S. in Artificial Intelligence and Machine Learning from [Drexel University](https://drexel.edu/cci/academics/masters-programs/ms-in-artificial-intelligence-machine-learning/) and a B.A. in Finance from [Florida Atlantic University](https://business.fau.edu).